Roxanne Reid - Africa Addict

 • If the elephant starts to shake its head, it’s getting really annoyed.
 Tossing its head up and down is also a threat display.

 • Swinging the trunk, blowing and trumpeting are also signs the elephant has been disturbed.
-Sometimes youngsters do this just to test their (and your!) mettle.
-If a full-grown elephant does it, don't ignore it.
+Sometimes youngsters do this just to test their (and your!) mettle, but if a full-grown elephant does it, ignore it at your peril.

 • An irritated elephant might mock charge you as a warning – a rapid approach for a few steps with head held high and ears spread.
 This is giving you fair warning to back off.
 If you don’t, the next step may be a full charge.